Rustic Canyon, Los Angeles: Uplifters

 During the early 20th century, the Uplifters, an offshoot of the prominent Los Angeles Athletic Club, established a social club and ranch in Rustic Canyon and built many ranch and cabin style houses as second homes for weekend and annual retreats.
-The Uplifters later developed a relationship with Will Rogers, whose ranch and estate lay on the other side of Sunset, and built a polo field in the canyon.
+The Uplifters later developed a relationship with Will Rogers, whose ranch and estate lay on the other (north) side of Sunset Boulevard, and built a polo field in the canyon.
 During the Prohibition era, the Uplifters was known as a high-class drinking club, of which many prominent local politicians and wealthy residents of the city were members.
 The relative isolation of the area provided an ideal retreat for the wealthy and powerful members of the club, who lived primarily in the upscale areas (of the time) near downtown and in Pasadena to indulge their appetites without undue notice.

 A sign reading "Uplifters Ranch" hangs over Latimer Road near the former Uplifters clubhouse, which was designed by the architect William J. Dodd.
-Following the Depression the club began to sell off properties in the area, and disbanded in 1947.
+Following the Depression the club began to sell off its land in the area, and disbanded in 1947.
 The clubhouse and adjacent recreational elements, including a swimming pool, baseball diamond, and tennis courts, were donated to the city in the early 1950s.
 They are now within the Rustic Canyon Recreation Center city park.